Coralie Franklin Cook: Personal life

 In 1884, Franklin purchased a home in Harpers Ferry at 509 Fillmore Street.
 Franklin purchased the home from Storer College where she was teaching at that time.
 On August 31, 1898, Franklin married George William Cook, A professor and Dean of the school at Howard University.
 The Cook's had one son named George William Cook Jr. on Dec.
 15, 1901.

 Franklin Cook and her husband were married for 33 years until George died on August 20, 1931.
 Coral Franklin Cook died in 1942, at 81 years of age.

 Franklin Cook's sister Mary Franklin was married to attorney J. R. Clifford, a civil rights leader associated with the Niagara Movement.

 Baháʼí Faith

 Franklin Cook was an adherent of the Baháʼí Faith, and represented the Baháʼí Faith among the black intellectual community in Washington, D.C. since 1910, and formally converted around 1913.
 Many Baháʼí activities in the Washington, D.C. area were organized and influenced by Franklin Cook.
 She felt the beliefs of this faith would benefit young African Americans by helping them realize their potential and provide them with a more positive outlook on life.
 As a result, she is credited with bringing this faith to Howard University students by organizing meetings on campus.
 "Her work on race unity and racial uplift activities made valuable inroads in the Black community."
-Additionally, she wrote a letter to `Abdu'l-Bahá, one of the three central figures of the faith, pleading him to address the "Race Problem" and its relation to the Baháʼí Faith in the United States.
+Additionally, she wrote a letter to `Abdu'l-Bahá, one of the three central figures of the faith, pleading with him to address the "Race Problem" in the Baháʼí community in the United States, given the faith's central teaching of the oneness of humanity and freedom from prejudice.